Dan1l0s/nazarick_bots/README.md

   <img src="https://i.imgur.com/Dxeq8IU.png" alt="Leveling system ranks list example"/>
 </p>

+Admin bot currently supports the following commands:

+- **/admin (add) (remove) (list)** - allows server owner to add or remove an admin, also allows common users to display the list of server admins
+- **/rank (add) (remove) (reset) (list)** - allows server admins to add, remove or reset ranks for server ranks system, also allows common users to display the list of current server ranks.
+- **/xp (set) (reset) (show)** - allows server admins to add or reset user's experience in the leveling system, also allows common users to show someone's xp
+- **/set private (channel) (category)** - allows server admin to set a channel to create temporary channels when connecting to this channel or to specify a category where temporary channels will be created at
+- **/bitrate** - allows server admin to fix voice channels' bitrate (the bitrate is set to the highest value possible for each server)
+- **/clear** - allows server admin to clear custom amount of messages in the text channel
+- **/help** - displays list of commands

 ## How to install and launch

-### How to install dependencies
+### Dependencies

+This is the list of required dependencies:

+- General:

+  - Python 3.11 or higher
+  - pip 23.2.1 or higher
+  - Disnake 2.9 or higher

+- Music bot:

+  - FFmpeg 4.0 or higher (without live-video playback v3.5 is sufficient)
+  - yt-dlp 2023.7.6 or higher
+  - youtube-search 2.1.2 or higher

+- Admin bot:
+  - openai 0.27.9 or higher
+  - aiosqlite 0.19.0 or higher

-You need to execute file `setup.sh`, which will install python, all required libraries in python via pip.
+You can execute [setup file](setup.sh), which will install python, all required libraries in python via pip.
 Also, for linux users it will install FFmpeg

 ### FFmpeg installation